th2-net/th2-docs/content/common/infrastructure/infra-components/_index.md

 ---

-infra components are the main part of the core, one of the components of the th2 itself.
+th2-infra components are an important part of th2 infrastructure.
 While the th2 environments are responsible for testing your system, the infra components provide control over these environments.

 <!--more-->